Skip to content

 Databases

 detectkit is database-agnostic: metrics, detectors and alerting work the same way regardless of where your data lives.
-Three backends are supported as first-class, fully working targets:
+Four backends are supported as first-class, fully working targets:

-profiles.yml location fieldsinternal_database, data_databasedatabase + internal_schema, data_schemainternal_database, data_database
+profiles.yml location fieldsinternal_database, data_databasedatabase + internal_schema, data_schemainternal_database, data_databasepath + internal_schema, data_schema

 detectkit keeps two kinds of tables apart: